JetBrains/intellij-sdk-docs/topics/reference_guide/workspace_model/workspace_model.md

   etc. for the importing process

 All these places must be updated everytime something in the project model is changed.
+The Workspace Model uses its own storage that is Platform-independent and can be reused in different places.

 ### Flexibility